Timothysit/organoids/README.md

 All analysis were performed using `MATLAB`, and the main scripts used for analysis are `ogranoidProject.m` for spike detection, and `organoidCorrelation` for analysis of functional connectivity.

 Most visualisations were performed using `MATLAB`, with the exception of the network plot, which was made using the `R` interface for `igraph`.
 The code for this is available in the folder `R_analysis`.
-Some of these figures were then further polished in Adobe Illustrator.
+Placement of scale bars and legends for some plots were adjusted in Adobe Illustrator.